apache/paimon/docs/content/docs/development/rescale-bucket.md

 under the License.
 -->

-# Scale Bucket
+# Rescale Bucket

 Since the number of total buckets dramatically influences the performance, Table Store allows users to tune bucket numbers by `ALTER TABLE` command and reorganize data layout by `INSERT OVERWRITE` without recreating the table/partition.
-When executing overwrite jobs, the framework will automatically scan the data with the bucket number recorded in manifest file and hash the record according to the current bucket numbers.
+When executing overwrite jobs, the framework will automatically scan the data with the old bucket number and hash the record according to the current bucket number.

 ## Rescale Overwrite
 ```sql